Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

 The defence also asked Cohen about a reality TV show called The Fixer he had been shopping to networks, though, he added, no studio has picked it up yet.

-Cohen cross-examination ends, and prosecution rests
+Cohen cross-examination ends, prosecution rests

 In the final minutes of Cohen’s cross-examination, the defence tried to impress upon the jury that there were holes in the former lawyer’s testimony.